suikan4github/pico_driver/README.md

 # Tools and building
-## Installing tool
+## How to install the tools
-To build the samples or test, you need to install the build tools.
+To build the samples and/or test, you need to install the build tools.
 The installation of Ubuntu is :

 ```sh